 One core question guides my research: How do we explain and redress persistent population health inequities in the United States?
-With training in interdisciplinary biosocial research at the Carolina Population Center (CPC), I approach this question using insights from the social-behavioral and life sciences.
+With formal training in interdisciplinary biosocial research, I approach this question using insights from the social-behavioral and life sciences.
 My studies apply advanced statistical methods and various quantitative data sources, including surveys, biomarkers, census data, and administrative records.
 My research has received multiple awards and is published sole- or first-authored in Social Forces, Demography, Journal of Health and Social Behavior, and Journal for the Scientific Study of Religion, among other outlets.

 The takeaway from both studies is that attaining higher SES does not lead to better health for Black Americans, due in large part to discrimination-related stressors.
 This is especially true for dark-skin Black Americans, who report declining health after attaining higher levels of education, occupational prestige, and income during the transition to adulthood.
 These findings reveal the critical importance of examining health inequities within Black American groups, predicated on skin tone and other contextual distinctions.
 Fundamentally, these studies highlight the historical reality that institutes of higher education, prestigious occupations, and affluent neighborhoods have long been dominated by persons racialized as White, who still tend to stigmatize Black entrants as dangerous outsiders.